Watts M7002 Flow-Pur RV-Pro

 When assessing the Watts RV-Pro water softener, the phrase “good things come in small packages” springs to mind.
 This is NOT a huge, water-guzzling beast of a water softener; it’s compact, small in size and has a decent grain capacity for such a small device.

-It doesn’t have a million and one smart features, nor is it blessed with anything but standard warranty, yet we were actually thoroughly impressed with this water softener.
+It doesn’t have a million and one smart features, nor is it blessed with anything but a standard warranty.
+Yet, it has made its way up to our list of best water softeners.

 What Is Included with The Product?